I gotta be honest with you guys……

 - The goal here is to get plenty of protein, vitamins/nutrients and only about 200-400 calories above maintenance

 - Track your progress every week to see if your improving.
 I recommend measuring your waist circumference and weight.
 The goal is for your weight to increase about 0.5-1.0 lbs per week without your waist increasing.
-If you gain any fat than reduce your calories – if your aren’t gaining at least 0.5lbs per week than increase your calories.
+If you gain any fat then reduce your calories – if you aren’t gaining at least 0.5 lbs per week then increase your calories.

 - I recommend supplementing with a natural multi vitamin/mineral supplement to ensure your body is getting all the nutrients it needs.
 Veggie Greens by Progressive is one I recommend

 - It is also a good idea to take an omega 3 fish oil supplement.
 There are so many benefits to fish oils / omega 3’s including testosterone functioning

 - Protein Supplement I recommend is Gold Standard All Natural Whey

 My New Bulking Nutrition Plan